-Guidelines for Accommodating Religious Observance
+Guidelines for Programming: Accommodating Religious Observance

 As part of its commitment to diversity, Allegheny College encourages the expression of diverse religious traditions, which creates challenges, since our common calendar developed around Christianity.
 Islamic and Jewish holidays follow different calendars, so they do not fall on the same day each year, or even the same day of the week, like Easter Sunday or Ash Wednesday do, but may be on Thursday one year and Saturday the next.

 We believe these complexities are worth confronting in order to create the inclusive, respectful and safe residential learning community that our Statement of Community advocates.
-Rather than stripping our public life of religious expression, Allegheny is committed to supporting individuals who practice diverse faiths, even when that gets complicated.
+Rather than stripping our public life of religious expression, Allegheny is committed to supporting individuals who practice diverse religions, even when that gets complicated.

 This guide should help you know how to schedule around religious holidays in a way that is respectful and sensitive.
 If you have questions, please contact any of the following for advice or guidance.

 Spiritual and Religious Life Office (814-332-2800)